07

 Prerequisites

-Units 1 & 2 – Year 10 Algebra at least a C+ average
+Units 1 & 2 – Year 10 Algebra Level Mathematics with at least a B average or Year 10 Higher Level Mathematics

 Course Description

-Mathematical Methods Units 1 and 2 provide an introductory study of simple elementary functions of a single real variable, algebra, calculus, probability and statistics and their applications in a variety of practical and theoretical contexts.
+Mathematical Methods Units 1 & 2 provides an introductory study of simple elementary functions of a single real variable, algebra, calculus, probability and statistics and their applications in a variety of practical and theoretical contexts.

 Unit 1: Semester 1